 This Creamy Dijon Potato Salad Recipe has just a touch of mayo for creaminess in the savory flavorful dressing, and Herbes de Provence adds flavor and gives it a unique spin.
 It pairs well with just about anything you cook on the grill!

-We tried to make up for it by walking seven to ten miles a day (and that wasn’t even our sole means of transportation; we typically took the Metro three or four times a day too!
-What can I say?
+We tried to make up for it by walking seven to ten miles a day.
+And that wasn’t even our sole means of transportation; we typically took the Metro three or four times a day too!
+(What can I say?
 Paris is big and there’s a lot to do).

-And every single mixed green salad I had there came with the same creamy Dijon-based vinaigrette that I never tired of because it was so dang good.
+And every single mixed green salad I had there came with the same creamy Dijon-based vinaigrette that I never got tired of because it was so dang good.

 This salad will pair well with just about anything that comes off the grill, making it the perfect side for a summer party, picnic, potluck, or BBQ!

-- 1½ lbs (680 g) yellow potatoes, scrubbed and cubed
+- 1 1/2 pounds yellow potatoes scrubbed and cubed

-- 1 small sweet white onion, peeled and grated
+- 1 small sweet white onion peeled and grated

 - 4 tablespoons mayo

-- 1½ tablespoons Dijon mustard
+- 1 1/2 tablespoons Dijon mustard

-- 1 tablespoon white wine vinegar (or apple cider vinegar)
+- 1 tablespoon white wine vinegar or apple cider vinegar

 - 1 tablespoon light olive oil

 - Put the cubed potato into a medium pot and cover with cold water by 2 inches.
 Bring to a boil, and then turn the heat down and cook until the potatoes are fork-tender, about 5 to 8 minutes, being careful not to overcook.
 Drain and cool.